mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 ### Feedback

-You're not likely to get much.

 Podcasting feels a little like shouting into the void of space at times.
 Most people don't leave a review or reach out to say whether or not they like the show.

-The listeners that _do_ reach out are Rock Stars 🎸, though, and we love you for it.
+(To the listeners that _do_ reach out though, you're all Rock Stars 🎸 and we love you.)

 We put out about 6 episodes for Tech Jr to little fanfare.
 It wasn't until I hosted our monthly meetup that I even realized we had listeners.